CleverRaven/Cataclysm-DDA/doc/REGION_SETTINGS.md

 | `blacklist`       | List of flags.
 Any location with a matching flag will be excluded from overmap generation. |
 | `clear_whitelist` | Clear all previously defined `whitelist`.                                                  |
 | `whitelist`       | List of flags.
 Only locations with a matching flag will be included in overmap generation. |
+| `special_counts`  | Used to restrict maximum spawns of specials within this region.

 ### Example